JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 {type="note"}

 Composables generally don't need unique lifecycles: a common `LifecycleOwner` usually provides a lifecycle for all interconnected entities.
-By default, all composables created by Compose Multiplatform share the same lifecycle : they can subscribe to its events, refer to the lifecycle state, and so on.
+By default, all composables created by Compose Multiplatform share the same lifecycle: they can subscribe to its events, refer to the lifecycle state, and so on.

 > The `LifecycleOwner` object is provided as a [CompositionLocal](https://developer.android.com/reference/kotlin/androidx/compose/runtime/CompositionLocal).
 > If you would like to manage a lifecycle separately for a particular composable subtree, you can [create your own](https://developer.android.com/topic/libraries/architecture/lifecycle#implementing-lco)